bobbobbio/Advent-of-Code-Template/README.md

 # How to set-up

-First you need to put your Advent of Code session token.
+First you need to obtain your Advent of Code session token.
 See [this link](https://github.com/wimglenn/advent-of-code-wim/issues/1) for instructions on how to obtain it, then paste the part after `session=` in `~/.config/aoc/token`